-Requested Meeting Date: November 28, 2023
+Requested Meeting Date: January 2, 2024

-Title of Item: Personnel Policy Updates
+Title of Item: Approve ESST Policy

-✓ REGULAR AGENDA Action Requested: Direction Requested CONSENT AGENDA Approve/Deny Motion Discussion Item INFORMATION ONLY Hold Public Hearing earing notice that was published Submitted by: Bobbie Danielson Department: Human Resources Presenter (Name and Title): Bobbie Danielson, HR Director Estimated Time Needed: 5 Minutes Summary of Issue: Personnel policies are updated on an ongoing basis, as needed.
-Please find Earned Sick and Safe Time (ESST) and other policy updates attached.
-Alternatives Outlines Effects .
-04 /0 Alternatives, Options, Effects on Others/Comments: If you have any questions or require additional information prior to the meeting, please feel free to contact me.
-Recommended Action/Motion: Motion to adopt the Personnel Policy updates as presented, effective November 28, 2023, except for the ESST policy which will be effective January 1, 2024.
-Financial Impact: Is there a cost associated with this What is the total cost, with tax and • □ / Vo Is this budgeted?
-No Please Expl lain: ESST time will be provided to seasonal/temp/sub employees who work 80 or more hours per year, whereas this was not provided by policy previously.
-This is a new State of MN law.
+REGULAR AGENDA Action Requested: Direction Requested CONSENT AGENDA ✓ Approve/Deny Motion Discussion Item INFORMATION ONLY Adopt Resolution (attach dr aft) Hold Public Hearing e copy of hearing notice that was published Submitted by: Bobbie Danielson, Human Resources Director Department: Human Resources Presenter (Name and Title): Estimated Time Needed: Summary of Issue: The Board adopted a draft ESST (Earned Sick and Safe Time) policy in early December.
+It has reviewed by Department Heads and finalized.
+A copy is attached.
+The department heads will continue to have discussions related to this policy and monitor ongoing ESST recommendations as this new law is implemented across the state.
+If any future changes are recommended, they will be brought to the Board for review and consideration.
+Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Adopt final ESST policy.
+This ESST policy will be effective January 1, 2024.
+Financial Impact: Is there a cost associated with this request?
+What is the total cost, with tax and shipping? \$ Is this budgeted?
+Yes No Please Explain: